PaulioRandall/p90/README.md

 import { buildColorSchemeMediaQueries } from 'p90/util'

 const schemes = {
-	// P90 doesn't care what the scheme names are but CSS/browsers do!
+	// P90 doesn't care what the scheme names are but browsers do!
 	light: {
 		color: [250, 250, 250],
 		'background-color': [5, 10, 60],